blockswallower/mvc_2.0/README.md

 Just add the name of your view to the urls array.<br>
 Now if you try to navigate to for example http://localhost/snail/index <br>
 you will get the correct view

+# License

+**_Snail - PHP Micro Framework_** is licensed under the Open Source MIT license, so you can use it for any personal or corporate projects!

+Built by Dennis Slimmers and Bas van der Ploeg